GMaur/r4-investment-director-cli/README.md

 Eases the orchestration with the [Renta4 automator](https://github.com/GMaur/r4-automator).
 A part of [Robot Advisor](https://github.com/RobotAdvisor) (GMaur's Investment Ideas)

-The dependencies have been written API-first, therefore they're not very usable for a person, but for systems.
+The dependencies have been written [API-first][api-first], therefore they're not very usable for a person, but for systems.
 This project aims to connect the different operations of both services.

 Think of this as glue to connect the underlaying building blocks.